Anarch16Sync/SRPG-Studio-Plugins/Translated Plugins/O-to_Plugins/Enemy AI Randomization/readme.txt

 ◆Clear AI settings

-If you want to delete the AI ​​setting of the unit, set [item name]:-1.
+If you want to delete the AI setting of the unit, set [item name]:-1.
 For example, if you want to delete the unit's ActionType and ActionPickUp settings

 OT_RandomAI_SetUnitAI(